gopal-goyal/portfolio-website/README.md

 - Learned how to animate while hovering over text using CSS
 - Used <a> tag rel attribute which does 'referrer hiding'

+## Day 3
+- Added Typed Js library in the webpage